 FoundationFor foundation you’ll be just trying to get a consistent coat, so dab at first with little strokes to spread it around.

 Beauty blenderA small soft foam teardrop.
 Apply the product to your face somehow, or directly onto the blender.
 Using a repeated dabbing motion, not too hard, press it down repeatedly, moving, to distribute the product.
+Wetting them gently can help spread product more and create a smooth finish.

 Brush blendingSimilar technique to a beauty blender, but with a little pressure in a direction to spread the product slighty.
 Beauty blenders eat more product, brushes move it more but have more control.
 You can make longer strokes, but thicker products like foundations and concealers may be streaky.
 Save this for smoothing out powders or eyeshadow.